MicrosoftDocs/sql-docs/docs/language-extensions/language-extensions-overview.md

 Language Extensions is a feature of SQL Server used for executing external code.
 The relational data can be used in the external code using the [extensibility framework](concepts/extensibility-framework.md).

-In SQL Server 2019 CTP 3.2, Java is supported.
+In SQL Server 2019 RC 1, Java is supported.
 The default Java runtime is Zulu Open JRE.
 You can also use another Java JRE or SDK.

 ## What you can do with Language Extensions